 Component Description Timing Monitoring Provider/s will be activated (refer to the relevant OSMP Addendum for the petroleum activities) within 24 hours of initiation criteria being met.
-An initial SAP, prepared by the Monitoring Provider, to be available within 72 hours of initiation nence as soon as practicable after initiation criteria are met.
-Desktop and/or field surveys to commence within 96 hours (4 days) of initiation criteria being met.
+An initial SAP, prepared by the Monitoring Provider, to be available within 72 hours of initiation nence as soon as practicable after initiation criteria are met. within 06 hours (4 days) of initiation criteria being met Desktop and/or field surveys to commence within 96 hours (4 days) of initiation criteria being met.
 Note: the initial SAP may be revised following consultation with relevant agencies and/or as required due to the nature of an ongoing spill event, changing operational requirements and/or results from data collected to date.
 Note: timing of mobilisation and field surveys is dependent on safe operating conditions (e.g. weather, sea state, etc.) and operational access to sites.
-Monitoring Design The following are monitoring designs recommend be confirmed during preparation of the SAP by the ded for different spill extents/behaviour; final design wil de Monitoring Provider.
+Monitoring Design The following are monitoring designs recommend be confirmed during preparation of the SAP by the ded for different spill extents/behaviour; final design wil e Monitoring Provider.
 Spill Extent / Behaviour Monitoring Design Offshore spill Gradient approach Lines of Evidence Nearshore spill or spill reaches nearshore • IvC areas Gradient approach Lines of Evidence Scope Heritage and socioeconomic features covered by Study S7 include: Cultural heritage features (e.g. World, Commonwealth or National heritage listed places).
-First National Agreement features (e.g. World, Commonwealth or National heritage listed places).
+The Annual Market of the Commonwealth or National heritage listed places.
 First Nation heritage features (e.g. Indigenous Protected Areas, areas with artefacts or other cultural sensitivity).
 Underwater cultural heritage features (e.g. shipwrecks, sunken artefacts).
 Socioeconomic features (e.g. tourism and recreational activities, commercial shipping, other marine users).
-Note: commercial fisheries are included within Stu udy S6.
-Sampling Techniques Sampling techniques will vary depending on the if Desktop assessment Identification of heritage and/or socioeconomic features at risk based on direct or indirect change to ambient environmental conditions (e.g. water and sediment quality) or values .
+Note: commercial fisheries are included within Study S6.
+Sampling Techniques Sampling techniques will vary depending on the individual event and final monitoring design.
+The following types of sampling may be implemented under Study S7: Desktop assessment Identification of heritage and/or socioeconomic features at risk based on direct or indirect change to ambient environmental conditions (e.g. water and sediment quality) or values .
 Notifications to any relevant government agencies (e.g. Heritage Victoria, DCCEEW etc.) as required.
 Assessment of each affected feature and development of appropriate monitoring and management recommendations and develop appropriate.
-Field data collection Visual inspection and records of any changes to condition, exposure to oil, changes in behaviour or use etc. Systematic surveillance (e.g. transects) using aerial, vessel or on-ground observations as appropriate. ° Records of any damage or change due to response activities.
+Field data collection Visual inspection and records of any changes to condition, exposure to oil, changes in behaviour or use etc. Systematic surveillance (e.g. transects) using aerial, vessel or on-ground observations as appropriate.
+Records of any damage or change due to response activities.
 Sampling Frequency Initial sampling frequency will be determined by during preparation of the SAP by the Monitoring Provider.